 (6) Promoting cultural awareness, including awareness of cultural and physical needs that may arise in the care of children of different races, ethnicities, and national origins as part of the training which is required of all applicants who seek to become adoptive parents.

-(H) The following acts are prohibited as it applies to the adoption process:
+(I) The following actions by a PCSA, PCPA, or PNA are prohibited as it applies to the adoption process:

-(1) Using the RCNO of a prospective adoptive parent to differentiate between adoptive placements for a child(ren), unless the procedures in paragraphs (I) to (M) of this rule are followed.
+(1) Using the RCNO of a prospective adoptive parent to differentiate between adoptive placements for a child(ren), unless the procedures in paragraphs (J) to (N) of this rule are followed.

-(2) Honoring the request of a birth parent(s) to place a child with a prospective adoptive parent(s) of a specific, RCNO unless the birth parent(s) identifies a relative or non-relative by name and that person is found to meet all relevant state child protection standards, provided that the agency determines that the placement is in the best interests of the child.
+(2) Honoring the request of a birth parent(s) to place a child with a prospective adoptive parent(s) of a specific RCNO unless the birth parent(s) identifies a relative or non-relative by name and that person is found to meet all relevant state child protection standards and the agency determines that the placement is in the best interests of the child.

 (3) Requiring a prospective adoptive family to prepare or accept a transracial adoption plan.